pratyush-gautam/django-webdev-poeticCaffe/README.md

 # django-webdev-poeticCaffe
-This project is my first project in web development.
+This is my first project in the field of web development.
+I used html css javascript and django framework in this web dev project